jordanpatel97/cv-depth-analyser/README.md

-# cv-depth-analyser – monocular object-distance measurer
+# cv-depth-analyser – monocular object-distance estimation

 This tool turns a single webcam into an interactive tool that *finds an object you name and overlays its metric distance in real time*!